-Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in a child.
+Physical abuse is defined as deliberately hurting a child causing physical harm and may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing any method of non-accidental injury to a child.
+Physical harm may also be caused when someone fabricates the symptoms of or can be where someone deliberately induces illness in a child.